sanjirhabib/fox/readme.md

 ### Minimal boiler code
 Primitive types are not boxed.
 Use C native int, double, float, char* as usual.
 Variants are void*.
-It isn't until you use vectors and maps when you need structures.
+It isn't until you wish to use vectors and maps when you need structures.

 ### Inline maps and vectors.
 Inline JSON.
 ```